-Notes: The variables are described in more detail in the text.
 The dependent variable is the growth rate of real per capita GDP.
 Estimation by GMM.
-The instruments are: constant, log of initial GDP per capita, log of initial GDP per capita squared, initial investment/GDP ratio, initial government spending/GDP ratio, initial fertility, initial fertility squared, initial life expectancy, initial life expectancy squared, Africa dummy, and the tropics and access to the sea variables of Jeffrey Sachs and Andrew Warner (1997).
-Heteroskedasticity-consistent standard errors are reported in parentheses.
-J-test is the test for overidentifying restrictions of Lars P. Hansen (1982), asymptotically χ^2 distributed with n degrees of freedom, where n is the number of overidentifying restrictions.
+The instruments are: constant, log of initial GDP per capita, log of initial GDP per capita squared, initial investment/GDP ratio, initial government spending/GDP ratio, initial fertility, initial fertility squared, initial life expectancy, initial life expectancy squared, Africa dummy, and the tropics and access to the sea variables of Sachs and Warner (1997).

+Standard errors are reported in parentheses.
+These are based on the heteroscedastic-consistent covariance matrix of Newey-West.
+One star indicates significance at the 10%, two stars indicate significance at the 5% level.

+$J{\text{test}}$ is the test for over-identifying restrictions of Hansen (1982), asymptotically $\chi^2$ distributed with n degrees of freedom, where n is the number of over-identifying restrictions.
 Corresponding p-values are reported in brackets.

-LR1 is a quasi-likelihood ratio test for the absence of the differential fertility in the equation.
-LR2 is the test for the absence of both Gini and total fertility.
-The statistics are computed as the normalized difference between the constrained and the unconstrained objective function, where the weighting matrix is provided by the unconstrained estimation (see Donald Gallant, 1987).
+$LR_1$ is a quasi-likelihood ratio test for the absence of the differential fertility in the equation. $LR_2$ is the test for the absence of both Gini and total fertility.
+As suggested by Gallant (1987), they are computed as the normalized difference between the constrained objective function and the unconstrained one.
+The constrained estimation is computed with the weighting matrix provided by the unconstrained estimation.
 The corresponding p-values are reported in brackets.